• Faculty

 Research Interests

-Chemical education, environmental education, curriculum development and assessment, communication of science behind environmental issues, science and policies of air pollution, drinking water quality, climate change, and energy
+Chemical education, sustainability and environmental education, curriculum development and assessment, science communication, science and policies of air pollution, drinking water quality, climate change, and energy transitions.

 Awards And Honors